ABHI01232/codeguardian/README.md

-# 🛡️ CodeGuardian - AI-Powered Security Analysis Platform
+# 🛡️ CodeGuardian - Real-Time Security Analysis Platform

-**Enterprise-grade security analysis platform for banking and financial applications**
+**Enterprise-grade real-time security analysis platform for banking and financial applications**

-CodeGuardian is a comprehensive, microservices-based security analysis platform that automatically scans Git repositories for security vulnerabilities, code quality issues, and compliance violations.
-Built specifically for banking and financial applications with strict security requirements.
+CodeGuardian is a comprehensive, microservices-based security analysis platform that automatically scans Git repositories for security vulnerabilities, code quality issues, and compliance violations in real-time.
+Built specifically for banking and financial applications with strict security requirements, featuring live dashboards, WebSocket notifications, and AI-powered analysis.

 ## 🏗️ Architecture Overview